 In 1916, MIT moved from its Boston location to Cambridge, and the current campus now encompasses 168 acres that extend more than a mile along the Cambridge side of the Charles River Basin.
-The heart of the campus is the initial group of interconnecting buildings, designed by architect W. Welles Bosworth (Class of 1889), which facilitate interaction and communication among MIT’s schools and departments.
+The heart of campus is anchored by an historic group of interconnecting buildings, designed by architect W. Welles Bosworth (Class of 1889), which facilitate interaction and communication among MIT’s schools and departments.

 In addition to the Bosworth buildings, the MIT campus now showcases a range of architectural styles, from neoclassical through modernist, brutalist, and deconstructivist.
 Among the remarkable landmarks on campus are buildings designed by leading architects such as Alvar Aalto, Frank Gehry, Steven Holl, Fumihiko Maki, I. M. Pei ’40, and Eero Saarinen.
 Meticulous renewal efforts have preserved the iconic structures on campus and have resulted in no fewer than nine preservation awards from the Cambridge Historical Commission.

 Student life on campus is anchored by 18 undergraduate and graduate residence halls, each with its own distinctive personality and community.
-Planning is underway for the construction of two additional residence halls (one undergraduate and one graduate) and the full renovation of an existing undergraduate residence.
+While planning is underway for an additional graduate residence, construction has started on a new undergraduate residence and the full renovation of an existing undergraduate residence is nearing completion.
 In their academic and research endeavors, students benefit from state-of-the-art facilities ranging from wet labs and clean rooms to collaboration areas and makerspaces.
-Specialized equipment on campus includes 3D printers, laser cutters, wind tunnels, and robot test labs.
-In every field, innovation and entrepreneurship are fostered by cross-disciplinary facilities like the MIT Media Lab, the Koch Institute for Integrative Cancer Research, and—currently under construction—MIT.nano, a 200,000-square-foot nanotechnology and advanced imaging center.
+Specialized equipment on campus includes 3D printers, laser cutters, wind tunnels, and drone and robot test labs.
+In every field, innovation and entrepreneurship are fostered by cross-disciplinary facilities like the MIT Media Lab, the Koch Institute for Integrative Cancer Research, and the newly constructed MIT.nano, a 200,000-square-foot nanotechnology and advanced imaging center.
 At its edges, the campus merges with various Cambridge neighborhoods, including Kendall Square, where the close association of industry and research expertise has made this area the most innovative square mile on the planet.

 In light of its commitment to decrease its carbon footprint, MIT encourages a multi-modal approach to transportation around campus.
 As a whole, the campus is urban and walkable, with about 30 gardens and greenspace areas and more than 60 publicly sited works of art to enjoy along the way.
 MIT also offers free shuttles around campus, bicycle benefits including a bike-share program and fix-it stations, carpool coordination services, and public transportation subsidies.

 As the campus continues to evolve, MIT actively pursues measures that improve sustainability and conservation.
-To date, seven buildings have achieved LEED-Gold Certification, including Fariborz Maseeh Hall (W1), Building E62 (home of MIT Sloan), and the Koch Institute for Integrative Cancer Research (76).
+To date, one building on campus has achieved LEED-Platinum certification (the Morris and Sophie Chang Building, E52) and 9 buildings have achieved LEED-Gold certification, including Fariborz Maseeh Hall (W1), Building E62 (home of MIT Sloan), the Simons Building (2), and the Koch Institute for Integrative Cancer Research (76).
 For existing buildings, MIT’s proactive Capital Renewal program is engaged in continuous renewal and renovation projects that promote energy efficiency while ensuring that the campus will support the community’s broad spectrum of educational, research, and student life activities.

 The Boston and Cambridge Environment